adaptingadapting/Holberton-SpeedrunAllChecksPercent/vi/README.md

 task 2 is about cutting, i think (know) its dont with the command dd

 tasl 3 is bout pasting, done with the p command

+task 4 is about undoing, done with the u command